 The draft ordinance organizes this section of code into four categories or criteria: prohibits cantilevered driveways, establishes standards for the treatment of the area under a cantilever, establishes criteria for cantilevered structures such as pool decks, and establishes criteria for cantilevers on the primary residence and accessory buildings.
 All cantilevers will be limited to a maximum vertical height of 8' and a maximum horizontal length of 4'.
 The area underneath all cantilevers will be counted as disturbed area, must meet the setbacks associated with the structure they are attached to, and must be finished to blend in with the structure and surrounding setting.
 Lastly, the area of a cantilever that is attached to the primary residence or accessory building must be included in the floor area ratio.
-Please reference pages 6, 22, 23, and 24 of the draft ordinance regarding this amendment.
+The figures or illustrations were updated to provide more clarity.
+Please reference pages 25 - 27 of the "track change" draft ordinance and pages 21 - 22 of the "clean" draft ordinance regarding this amendment.